eblerjana/pangenie/README.md

 We run PanGenie given a pangenome graph (VCF file,``test-variants.vcf``), sequencing reads (FASTA/FASTQ file, ``test-reads.fa``) and a reference sequence (FASTA file, ``test-reference.fa``) provided in the ``demo/`` folder.
 After installation, PanGenie's genotyping algorithm can be run using the following command:

-`` ./build/src/PanGenie -i test-reads.fq -r test-reference.fasta -v test-variants.vcf -g -o test -e 100000 ``
+`` ./build/src/PanGenie -i test-reads.fa -r test-reference.fa -v test-variants.vcf -g -o test -e 100000 ``

 The result will be a VCF file named `` test_genotyping.vcf `` containing the same variants as the input VCF with additional genotype predictions, genotype likelihoods and genotype qualities.

 To run only phasing, use the -p option instead to obtain phasing in a file that will be named `` test_phasing.vcf ``.

-`` ./build/src/PanGenie -i test-reads.fq -r test-reference.fasta -v test-variants.vcf -p -o test -e 100000 ``
+`` ./build/src/PanGenie -i test-reads.fa -r test-reference.fa -v test-variants.vcf -p -o test -e 100000 ``

 If `` -g `` and `` -p `` are omitted, PanGenie will run both genotying and phasing (which will take a few seconds for this example).
 Parameter `` -e `` sets the hash size used by Jellyfish for k-mer counting.
 When running PanGenie on a whole genome dataset, this parameter can be omitted (so that PanGenie uses the default value).